yegor256/blog/_posts/2019/jul/2019-07-10-inversive-management.md

 to commit, and to stay focused.
 You may even hire an Agile coach to train them.
 They improve, but not for long.

+{% quote Bad managers, together with Peter Drucker, believe that management is art. %}

 You have "to stay on top of things" and never miss anything, if you want the project to succeed.
 You have to _care_.
 You have to be in the office all the time.
 You know, from your experience, that without your permanent attention